Corporate Social Responsibility to Environmental, Social & Governance

 This policy applies to persons who identify vulnerabilities in our systems and who are not affiliated with Com Laude and its related corporate entities.
-If you are a client of ours, we recommend you contact your client manager.
+If you are a client of ours, we recommend you contact your Domain Strategist.

 For the purpose of this policy, the following definitions apply.

 Com Laude System: any system that is owned, controlled or managed by the Com Laude Group, including its related corporate entities.

 Finder: any legal or natural person who identifies a potential Vulnerability in the Com Laude System.

 Reporter: the person who originates the message of a potential Vulnerability to Com Laude (often the same person as a Finder).

 Vulnerability: a flaw or weakness in a system’s design, implementation, or operation and management that could be exploited to violate the system’s security policy.

 Reporting a Vulnerability